 Frosty Paws are a relative newcomer to the dog treat industry, and their products are a big hit.
 They are a family-owned company that values the importance of being able to treat your pets with good quality products at a fair price.

 So, my dog just won’t stop begging for bacon.
 I tell him to go on a diet, but does he listen?
 No. He’s a dog, what do you expect?
 It’s like all he thinks about is how he’s going to get his hands on some bacon.
 He’s obsessed, and frankly, it’s a little creepy.
 I’ve found a way to appease him, though.
 I take all the bacon from his human food, mix it up with cheddar cheese, and then I bake it into a batch of bacon cheddar treats.

 We’ve all seen commercials for dog and cat food that feature happy, dancing pets, but what about the treats they give our pets?
 Canine and feline stomachs are different in many ways from humans, and what we like to snack on may not be the best for our pets.
 When you don’t want to splurge on specialty pet treats, though, there are a few items you can keep on hand that your pet will love.
-One of those is dried cranberries—and you can use these whether you have a cat or a dog.
+One of those is berries – and you can use these whether you have a cat or a dog.
 If you find yourself feeling a little skeptical, and wondering “are blueberries good for dogs“, you can find the answer for yourself online, or even talk to other dog parents that you know.